Family mourns death of loved one murdered in Flint, body found in abandoned building

 "Abandoned buildings in Flint need to come down.
 You have less opportunity for a body to be dumped in a fashion with no care for another human.
 For the people affected, like my family, it’s very traumatic," said Grosinsky.

 Two people are in custody in connection to the murder, but the case remains under investigation.
-If you have any information, call Crime Stoppers of Flint & Genesee County at 1-800-422-JAIL.
+Anyone with information about Markley's murder should call Crime Stoppers of Flint & Genesee County at 1-800-422-JAIL.